Regularity of multi-parameter Fourier integral operator: Introduction

-We introduce a new framework where the frequency space is decomposed into an infinitely many dyadic cones.
-Every partial operator whose symbol is supported on a dyadic cone essentially is a one-parameter Fourier integral operator, satisfying the desired regularity.
-Moreover, its norm decays exponentially as the eccentricity of the cone getting large.
+In the next section, we sketch the proof of {\bf Theorem Two} by developing a new framework where the frequency space is decomposed into an infinitely many dyadic cones.
+Every consisting partial operator whose symbol has a support in one of these dyadic cones is essentially an one-parameter Fourier integral operator, satisfying the desired regularity.